 The paradigm design that we adapted to use in Pilot baseline was taken from Costa & Averbeck (2015) and above we reported how we replicated that study’s findings of undersampling.
 Concomitantly, we adapted many of the design features for Pilot full from studies that instead showed oversampling (Furl et al., 2019, van de Wouw et al., 2022).
-Above, we also report how the Pilot full study eliminated the undersampling bias by reducing the sampling rate of the IO optimality model.
-This pattern raises a distinct possibility – which we test in Study 1 - that a systematic manipulation of each of the task features added to Pilot full will show at least one of them that reduces IO sampling, though they may not also affect participant sampling.
-Study 1 will further give us six more datasets with which we can perform model fits and attempt to replicate our findings from the pilot studies that BP is the most commonly fitted explanation of participant performance.
+Above, we also report how the Pilot full study eliminated the undersampling bias by reducing the sampling rate of the Ideal Observer.
+This pattern raises a distinct possibility – which we test in Study 1 - that a systematic manipulation of each of the task features added to Pilot full will show at least one of them that reduces Ideal Observer sampling, though they may not also affect participant sampling.
+Study 1 will further give us six more datasets with which we can perform model fits and attempt to replicate our findings from the pilot studies that the Biased Prior model is most commonly the best-fitted explanation of participant performance.

 Study 1 Methods